 Monkees celebrate New Year’s Eve

-We arrived in Nashville at 11:30 P.M. and checked into the Dinkler Answer Jackson.
-There were found invitations to a New Year’s Eve costume party Brenda Lee was having.
+We arrived in Nashville at 11:30 P.M. and checked into the Dinkler Andrew Jackson.
+There we found invitations to a New Year’s Eve costume party Brenda Lee was having.
 We all piled into two limos and went to the address on the invitations—which turned our to be a huge warehouse!
 Inside, we found our adorable hostess Brenda, dressed as a clown and her husband dressed as a Civil War colonel.
 They had a groovy band and it didn’t take long for Micky to get up on the stand and start wailing away.

 When he finished, Brenda got up and did a few numbers—and then the Candy Stripe [sic] Prophets got into the act.
 Quite a show for one and all!
 It was especially great fun for Davy, Peter and Micky (Mike had decided to cool it and catch up on his sleep that night), because it was the only chance they had to take some time off on the trip and swinging at a party was a heckuva lot more fun than being locked up in a hotel room.